School Handbook

 Newsletters & School Website

 Newsletters and the school website are two of the main forms of communication the school has with families.
 Newsletters are distributed once a month.
-They are sent home with the youngest or only child in the family, emailed upon request and posted on the website.
+They are located on the News River in Edsby and posted on the website.

 Field Trips and Extra-Curricular Trips